Interactions-Nexus/Nexus-Wiki/interactions/int-budgets.md

 - The whole branch has to move fast to cut down expenses in case of a market downturn or unforseen event which might shrink the budgets.

-- Budget cuts will also involve laying of the team members in a worst case scenario.
+- Budget cuts will also involve laying off team members in a worst case scenario.
 This will be decided at the creative layer.